rtaylorzfin/google-analytics-reporting-app/README.md

 ======================

 Use this app to generate reports from Google Analytics.
 Some of the reports can be used as a basic export functionality.
-For example, you can get similar data to what you would get from the Google Analytics Import feature of Plausible Analytics by running reports based on these configurations:
+The reports in this app were originally intended to be used for import into a Plausible Analytics instance.

-https://github.com/plausible/analytics/blob/ad12e1ef315c9b4c8eabb20d8cd6a86f3262fc97/lib/plausible/google/report_request.ex#L24
+Examples of reports that are used by the plausible project: https://github.com/plausible/analytics/blob/ad12e1ef315c9b4c8eabb20d8cd6a86f3262fc97/lib/plausible/google/report_request.ex#L24

 Example usage: